GIS CHILD SAFETY, PROTECTION, and PROCEDURE POLICY

 Child abuse is any action by another person, adult or child, that causes significant harm to a child.
 The World Health Organization states, “Child maltreatment is the abuse and neglect that occurs to children under 18 years of age.
 It includes all types of physical and/or emotional ill-treatment, sexual abuse, neglect, negligence and commercial or other exploitation, which results in actual or potential harm to the child’s health, survival, development or dignity in the context of a relationship of responsibility, trust or power.
 Exposure to intimate partner violence is also sometimes included as a form of child maltreatment.”

-Physical abuse is the inflicting of non-accidental physical trauma either by direct contact or indirect contact, such as through the use of an instrument, with the conscious or subconscious intention of hurting, controlling, or subduing a person(s) for purposes other than prescribed medical needs or non-excessive discipline.
+Physical abuse is the inflicting of non-accidental physical harm.
 Such acts may include, but are not limited to, the following: slapping, punching, beating, kicking, biting, shaking, burning, holding underwater, pulling hair, or holding against one’s will.

 Emotional Abuse is the persistent emotional maltreatment of a child.
 Acts of maltreatment include restriction of movement, patterns of belittling, intimidating, humiliating, scapegoating, threatening, scaring, screaming, blaming, sarcasm, discriminating, ridiculing or other non-physical forms of hostile or rejecting treatment.